echoprotocol/echowiki/README.md

 ---
-description: Echo is a network for building smart contracts and decentralized applications that work with Bitcoin.
+description: Echo is a network for building smart contracts and decentralized applications that work with Bitcoin and Ethereum.

 ---